KasundiRanaweera/Application_Tracking_System/README.md

 ./mvnw test
 ```

-`PipelineValidatorTest` runs as a pure unit test — no Spring context, no database, fast.
+`PipelineValidatorTest` runs as a **pure unit test** — no Spring context, no database, instant.

-It covers:
+It covers all 28 cases:
 - All 5 legal forward transitions (recruiter advancing candidate)
 - Rejection from all 5 active stages (recruiter)
 - Withdrawal from all 5 active stages (candidate)